 Forms and Requests Received Will be Processed in 24-48 hours of Quest Receiving the Form.

-The IRA owner of a Roth must pay taxes upfront for all money contributed, however all growth within the account is tax deferred, but if you take a qualified distribution, it can be potentially tax free.
+A Roth IRA is a retirement savings account that allows your money to grow tax-free.
+This is an after-tax account, meaning the IRA owner of a Roth must pay taxes upfront for all money contributed, however all growth within the account is tax deferred, but if you take a qualified distribution, it can be potentially tax free.
 This is a major advantage for the younger population, as they can make contributions over a lifetime and watch their funds grow.
-In 2016 & 2017, the contribution limit for a Roth IRA is $5,500, and also allows for a $1,000 “catch-up” for those over the age of 50.
+In 2017 & 2018, the contribution limit for a Roth IRA is $5,500, and also allows for a $1,000 “catch-up” for those over the age of 50.

 - $1,000 catch-up (Age 50+)

 What are the benefits of a Roth IRA?

 • Qualified withdrawals (distributions) are tax-free because you already paid taxes on the contributions.

 • You can make contributions even if you are over 70.5 as long as you have W-2 or Schedule C income.